Best Free Exhibitions in London

 12 Lewis Cubitt Walk, London N1C 4DY

-The next immersive exhibition to take up residence inside Lightroom will be Vogue: Inventing the Runway, which’ll explore the history of the fashion runway show, from the couture salon presentations of the early 20th century to the large-scale spectacles of today.
-Blending original animation, immersive sound design, popular and classical music, Vogue’s extensive archive, rare materials from fashion houses, and testimonies from editors, models and designers, the exhibition will take you backstage and front row to showcase how runways revolutionised the way we experience fashion, evolving from an opportunity to see clothes in motion to global cultural events.
-The likes of Alexander McQueen, Balenciaga, Burberry, Chanel, Chloé, Christian Dior, Comme des Garçons, Coperni, Courrèges, Dolce & Gabbana, Dries Van Noten, Fendi, Givenchy, Gucci, Jacquemus, Jean Paul Gaultier, Junya Watanabe, JW Anderson, Louis Vuitton, Maison Margiela, Marc Jacobs, Miu Miu, Moschino, Prada, Rick Owens, Schiaparelli, Stella McCartney, Thierry Mugler, Thom Browne, Versace, Vivienne Westwood, and Yohji Yamamoto will all be featured, giving you the chance to get up close to these designers, their identities and their visions in an unprecedented way.
+The next immersive exhibition to take up residence inside Lightroom is Vogue: Inventing the Runway, which explores the history of the fashion runway show, from the couture salon presentations of the early 20th century to the large-scale spectacles of today.
+Blending original animation, immersive sound design, popular and classical music, Vogue’s extensive archive, rare materials from fashion houses, and testimonies from editors, models and designers, the exhibition takes you backstage and front row to showcase how runways revolutionised the way we experience fashion, evolving from an opportunity to see clothes in motion to global cultural events.
+The likes of Alexander McQueen, Balenciaga, Burberry, Chanel, Chloé, Christian Dior, Comme des Garçons, Coperni, Courrèges, Dolce & Gabbana, Dries Van Noten, Fendi, Givenchy, Gucci, Jacquemus, Jean Paul Gaultier, Junya Watanabe, JW Anderson, Louis Vuitton, Maison Margiela, Marc Jacobs, Miu Miu, Moschino, Prada, Rick Owens, Schiaparelli, Stella McCartney, Thierry Mugler, Thom Browne, Versace, Vivienne Westwood, and Yohji Yamamoto are all featured, giving you the chance to get up close to these designers, their identities and their visions in an unprecedented way.

-A Major Tim Burton Exhibition is Coming to London
+A Major Tim Burton Exhibition Has Come to London

 This Is the World's First Sculpture Garden Dedicated to the Work of Women Artists